adosia/adosia-iot/adosia_phoenix/README.md

 <img src='./images/wifi_settings.png' />

-6. Use the Arduino IDE to upload the sketch to your IoT WiFi hardware
+6. Use the Arduino IDE to upload the sketch to your IoT WiFi hardware:
+	- if flashing an off-the-shelf baseboard (purchased from a 3rd-party) for the first time, set **Erase Flash** to *All Flash Contents*
 	- in extreme scenarios you may need to set **Erase Flash** to *All Flash Contents*
-	- erasing the flash will create a new device key if one already exists
+	- erasing the flash will force a new device key to be created if one already exists
+	- erasing the flash will remove any previously stored private cryptographic keys / wallets
-	- ***make sure to back up any Cardano private keys stored on this device BEFORE erasing the device flash!!!***
+	- ***make sure to back up any Cardano private wallet keys stored on this device BEFORE erasing the device flash!!!***

 <img src='./images/upload_sketch.png' />